 7. Fear of failure

 If you’re looking for examples of insecurity to understand the underlying causes, pay attention to a crippling fear of failure.
-Perhaps, you grew up in a family of overachievers and were always told that you need to do better.
+Perhaps, you grew up in a family of overachievers and were always told that you need to do better ( and this is one of the most frequent relationship insecurities examples.)
 As a result, you begin to set unreasonably high standard for yourself and always push yourself too hard to attain them.

 Failing to meet your goals is not an option for you.
 In the event that you do, every failure feels like a punch in the gut.
 It makes you relive the memories of your parents telling you that you’re not good enough.
-Pushing you to be more like your sibling or a friend.
+Pushing you to be more like your sibling or a friend can result in these most common insecurities.

 8. Abuse can trigger patterns of insecurity